Pull down to refresh stories

 What is happening now

 It not only transcribes speech but also removes filler words, turning it into polished, structured text.
 Android Authority form the main source layer behind the core facts in this piece.
+This is still a developing thread, so the useful part is knowing which source signals are hardening and which ones still need caution.
+In software, the upgrades worth caring about are the ones that make workflows cleaner, reduce mistakes, and remove the need for extra tools.

 Where the sources line up